raiden-network/raiden/.github/ISSUE_TEMPLATE/feature_request.md

 ## Specification

-If the feature is techical in nature please write as detailed as possible a specification of what needs to be built.
+If the feature is technical in nature please write as detailed as possible a specification of what needs to be built.

 ## Backwards Compatibility